xygeni/xygeni-extensions/README.md

 This repository help partners and end-users to share their own extensions and to request for new ones, that could be added to the platform or even provided here for the community.

-The repositoru contains documentation and examples for Xygeni extensions, including:
+The repository contains documentation and examples for Xygeni extensions, including:

 - custom detectors,
 - activity sensors,